locessentials/eng401-business-english-us/unit4/week12/professional-development-assignment.md

 - As appropriate
 ```

 **Once you have made your Teams post, please consider your assignment to have been delivered.** The instructor will review your post and reach out for copies of any specific files that she needs.
+Otherwise, you have no other formal delivery to a Teams assignment due this week.

+**Please make one post per team!** Teams are of course encouraged to comment on their posts!

 ### Step 5: Do the professional development activities